Apply to the Master of Science in Product Management Program

 Pro Tip: Official transcripts (those sent directly by the degree-granting institution) are not required during the application process.
 Should you be admitted, you will be required to submit official transcripts later.

-Please ask your GMAT or GRE testing agency to send us your official score, so we can verify what you provide on your application.
+Please ask your GMAT, GMAT Focus, or GRE testing agency to send us your official score, so we can verify what you provide on your application.

 A couple of important points: